cunymap/qmap/README.md

     - Venus

 ## **Project Data Need:**
-All data should be in a format that can be read using MySQL<br>
+Data should be in an SQL dump file<br>
 CRSE_CATALOG<br>
 CRSE_OFFER<br>
 Major requirements for all included majors, seperated by college<br>